cameronraysmith/applied-probabilistic-inference/pbw.md

 ```

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
-In this case the complete Bayesian model is given by
+In this case, the candidate _complete Bayesian model_ under consideration is given by

 $$
 \pi( y_{1}, \ldots, y_{N}, \lambda )